bskinn/pent/doc/source/grammar.rst

 of the types of `head`/`body`/`tail`: e.g., if `body` is set to a |Parser|, that internal |Parser| will be matched one or more times.

 A formal grammar for the patterns and tokens is given below.
-Example data and |Parser|\ s to import them can be found **[at this as-yet-nonexistent page]**.
+A more detailed description of the |Parser| semantics and structure can be found :doc:`here </tutorial/definitions>`, and example data and |Parser|\ s to import them can be found :doc:`here </tutorial/examples>`.

-Some brief comments first:
+**REFACTOR THESE INTO THE TUTORIAL** Some brief comments first:

  * A pattern string **can** be empty, which matches a line either containing nothing, or only whitespace.